zruncho3d/DuelingZero/README.md

 ![alt_text](Diagrams/landscape_of_multiple_extruders.png)

-Take a look.
+Take a look here, or at [this other helpful categorization](https://gist.github.com/kmcallister/6636d88802ba00432c65d14e9431c0e6).
 This diagram is not comprehensive, but gives a sense for the depth of the design space, and especially, the rarity of everything not on the far left side (typical single-extruder printer).
 For some interesting points in the design space, there's only one commercial example!

 (Please file an issue on GitHub if you know of any significant omissions.)